Israeli desert plan would uproot 30,000 Bedouin

 Another 2,000 Bedouin who have claims against Israel for past relocation would have their cases settled under the new project.

-"We cannot have such a large population living in unorganized settlement," Scop said.
+"We cannot have such a large population living in unorganised settlement," Scop said.

 Bedouin leaders in the Negev say Israel has long discriminated against their communities, denying them public funds and services, in a bid to make their inhabitants leave.